 Maria beamed.
 “Okay.
 Let’s do it then.
 It will be fun, yes?”

 Nodding again, the girl gingerly unfolded the glasses that hung at her neck and slipped them on.
 She looked a bit funny wearing them.
-Maria laughed loudly.
+Maria laughed loudly at the sight.
 The girl huffed, flushing, before holding out her hand palm up.

 “It’s easier for me to focus on a specific vitae flow if I’m in contact with what I want to read.”

 Maria placed her hand into the girl’s palm and wiggled her fingers as the girl’s fingers wrapped around hers.
 The girl lowered her head and closed her eyes.
 After a couple of drawn-out seconds, she lifted her head and her eyes.
-Her irises seemed to glow teal.
+Her irises seemed to glow a light pink.

 Maria glowed with amazement.
 “Wow, your eyes—”